 An additional complication arises when a single bench exceeds 3550mm in length, a second bench needs to be ordered as well as the cost of two Butt Joins, one for each piece.

 Also when a complicated delivery is stated (one with a few transhipments) the chance of damage on a long piece is substantial and we may suggest two length, not exceeding 1950mm in size to fit into our shipping box which also incurs the Butt Join costs.

 We understand that you may have a more complicated top that can not be specified and fed into our equipment using this system, so for these tops please e-mail or fax them to us and we can personalise a quotation for you.
 Please ensure that the plan you provide us is clear and contains all the relevant dimensions to facilitate in a faster and more accurate quote & turn-around time.

-Now go to the website, drill down to select the type of bench top that you require, choose the correct length & width ranges and when you get to the actual order page, you will be given 6 choices.
+Now go to the website, drill down to select the type of bench top that you require, choose the correct length & width ranges and when you get to the actual order page, you will be given a number of choices.
 Correspond the choices available with what you need to have done on your bench top.
 For example: in the above diagram, you would be selecting the product that has the bench top that has a ‘Finish:’ on the Left Sector and a ‘Join:’ on the Right sector, as this will correctly price the top for you.

 Enter the values in the Length and Width boxes that correspond to the bench top that you are working on.

 Use the drop down lists to select what you would like to happen to the Left Sector and then what you would like to happen to the Right Sector.

 At first glance, ordering a simple ‘U’ shaped bench top looks a little daunting, but once you understand the methodology behind it, it’s really quite simple.
 If it all still seems too difficult or your required bench top doesn’t fit within the manufacturing options available, don’t forget that you can e-mail or fax your design to us for a personalised quote.